-Roughly 1 in 4 FAFSA applicants are selected for verification.
+Roughly 1 in 4 students that submit the Free Application for Federal Student Aid (FAFSA) are selected for verification.
 If this is you, all it means is that the colleges you’ve applied to will be contacting you to double-check on some of the information you entered on your FAFSA.
 As long as you provide what they’re looking for before the deadline, this is no big deal!
 But if you don’t provide the information they need in time, you’re likely to receive way less financial aid.
 Here’s how to avoid that:

 Complete your FAFSA verification worksheets.